by Carolyn Thomas ♥ @HeartSisters

 (2) Berkman LF, Glass T. Social integration, social networks, social support, and health.
 Social Epidemiology.
 Oxford: Oxford University Press.
 2000: 137-173.

-CAROLYN’S NOTE: For women who are heart patients, WomenHeart: The National Coalition for Women With Heart Disease has a couple of helpful support options that might help.
-One is their online support community, free to join, with over 28,000 other members worldwide, all women living with heart disease.
-They also offer virtual support groups, free to join, with regularly scheduled small groups of about 12 women participating by phone in one-hour support meetings led by trained facilitators, with meeting topics scheduled on Heart Failure, Atrial Fibrillation or Heart Disease in general.
+For women who are heart patients, WomenHeart: The National Coalition for Women With Heart Disease has a helpful support option that might help: their online support community, free to join, with over 40,000 other members worldwide, all women living with heart disease.

 Q: How have your girlfriends affected the quality of your own health?